denizyuret/Knet.jl/docs/install.rst

 ..
 TODO: register the Knet package for Pkg.add("Knet")

+Some Knet examples use additional packages such as ArgParse, Compat, and GZip.
+These are not required for the regular operation of Knet.
+You can install them manually when needed using Pkg.add("PkgName").

 If you have a GPU machine, you may need to type ``Pkg.build("Knet")`` to compile the Knet GPU kernels.
 If you do not have a GPU machine, you don't need ``Pkg.build`` but you may get some warnings indicating